2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Sometimes, it can also be demoralizing; especially when no one shows up at one of your meetings and you feel alone in pursuing this cause.

-That is why **this course was built, to share all the resources and advice possible so that your community can grow and become self-sustaining**.
+That is why **this course was created: to share as many resources and pieces of advice as possible, so that your community can grow and become self-sustaining**.

 # Designing a unique identity for your Bitcoin community